 Discover your family's story with a free trial

 The ordinals in this system, "first cousin", "second cousin", "third cousin", all describe the degree of the cousin relationship or the number of generations to their closest ancestor.
 For example, your second cousin is a person you share great-grandparents with and is not your direct sibling.
-It's easier to think of what your shared ancestors would call you both - if your closest shared direct-ancestor is your great-great-grandparents, and they call you both "great-great-grandchildren," then you have no removal, you two are second cousins.
+It's easier to think of what your shared ancestors would call you both - if your closest shared direct-ancestor is your great-great-grandparents, and they call you both "great-great-grandchildren," then you have no removal, you are second cousins.

-- FIRST COUSINS: Non-siblings that share grandparents
+- First cousins are non-siblings that share grandparents

-- SECOND COUSINS: Non-siblings that share great-grandparents
+- Second cousins are non-siblings that share great-grandparents

-- THIRD COUSINS: Non-siblings that share great-great-grandparents
+- Third cousins are non-siblings that share great-great-grandparents

-- FIRST COUSINS ONCE REMOVED: Two people for whom the first cousin relationship is one generation removed
+- First cousins once removed are two people for whom the first cousin relationship is one generation removed